 Immediately your vehicle is loaded, and you signed the bill of laden, you can complete your bags and move to your new space.
 When you receive your vehicle at your new place, you will do the same inspection and singing step with the shipment driver.

 Since you now know how to get your vehicle ready for shipping and the requirements to ship a car, yet if you want to know how your car is maintained, we suggest you read more guides on vehicle shipping.
-If you also need reliable out of state moving company for your move, check our network of out of state movers.
+If you also need a reliable out of state moving company for your move, check our network of out of state movers.